Carmendelope/unified-logging/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/nalej/unified-logging/tags).
+For the available versions, see the [tags on this repository](https://github.com/nalej/unified-logging/tags).

 ## Authors